ystv/Tarantula/README.md

 ###Using Tarantula

 The default configuration enables several demo plugins and provides a simple user interface to add schedule events to the system.
-Additional plugins may be enabled in the config_base/ directory.
+Copy the configuration files from config_base/ to config/ and edit as needed to enable other plugins.

 Run `bin/Tarantula` after the build has completed to start the system.
 Then visit http://localhost:9816/ in a browser to access the web user interface.